 This threat also appears in the series by Blackburn and Darwen.
 But in real life it led to the FA in 1885 accepting that players were paid, thus opening the doors fully for professionalism in football.

 Considering the global billion-dollar sport that football is today, "The English Game", despite its liberties with historical facts, is very interesting and entertaining for anyone interested in the history of football.
-But as with any historical TV show, do not believe it at face blank!
+But as with any historical TV show, do not believe in everything you see, but read up on the facts!